Final-obstruent devoicing: German

 Final-obstruents devoicing occurs in the varieties from Northern Germany.
 The German contrast between homorganic obstruents is more properly described as a fortis and lenis opposition than an opposition of voiceless and voiced sounds.
 Therefore, the term devoicing may be misleading, since voice is only an optional feature of German lenis obstruents.
-By contrast, the German term for the phenomenon, Auslautverhärtung ("final-sound hardening"), refers to fortition rather than devoicing.
-However, the German phenomenon is similar to the final devoicing in other languages in that the opposition between two different kinds of obstruents disappears at the ends of words, and in fact at the ends of all syllables, making homophones of such pairs as Rad ("wheel") and Rat ("council, counsel"), both pronounced /[ʁaːt]/.
+By contrast, the German term for the phenomenon, Auslautverhärtung, refers to fortition rather than devoicing.
+However, the German phenomenon is similar to the final devoicing in other languages in that the opposition between two different kinds of obstruents disappears at the ends of words, and in fact at the ends of all syllables, making homophones of such pairs as Rad and Rat, both pronounced /[ʁaːt]/.
 The German varieties of the north, and many pronunciations of Standard German, involve voice in the distinction between fortis and lenis obstruents however.
 Final devoicing applies to all plosives, affricates and fricatives, and to loan words as well as native words.

 Some examples from Northern German include: